 Culverts

-Culverts must be designed for the 1% AEP Post development event.
 In designing culverts, the effects of inlet and outlet tailwater controls must be considered.
-Culverts under fill must be of suitable capacity to cope with the design storm as per 4-14 with no surcharge at the inlet, unless the fill is part of a stormwater detention device. or has been designed to act in surcharge.
+Culverts under fill must be of suitable capacity to cope with the design storm as per Table 56 Culvert design storms

+with no surcharge at the inlet, unless the fill is part of a stormwater detention device.
 All culverts must be provided with adequate wingwalls, headwalls, aprons, scour protection, removable debris traps or pits to prevent scouring or blocking.